 - Whether weight spreads evenly or pools in one zone.

-Carlos and I lie on the mat in different positions.
-We capture maps for side, back, and stomach where relevant.
-We then compare maps across mattresses of similar type and firmness.
+Carlos and I use the mat in side, back, and stomach positions where relevant, then compare the maps to what we saw in photos and long holds.

 3.2 Reading the Maps for Alignment Clues